funkybob/stencil/README.rst

 The goal of Stencil is to provide just enough of a template engine in a single file.

-Currently weighs in at under 300 LoC
+Currently weighs in at around 300 LoC

 Quick Start
 -----------